905timur/RedditCommentCleaner/README.md

-# Reddit Comment Cleaner v0.4
+# Reddit Comment Cleaner v1.0
-This Python script edits any Reddit comments older than 4 days to "." and then deletes them.
+This Python script edits any Reddit comments older than x amount of days.

 To run this script: